G.L.MELLIN TOURNAMENT

 The G L Mellin Salver and Plate: three pairs from each school will play foursomes match-play over 18 holes or to a finish on a Scratch basis.

 The Peter Burles Salver and Plate: two pairs from each school will play foursomes match-play over 18 holes on a Scratch basis.
 Should the result be one all, each school will nominate one of the two pairs to play sudden death on the next available hole, eg. If one match finishes on the thirteenth and the other match finishes on the fifteenth (one match each), then sudden death will take place on the sixteenth onwards until a result is reached.
 Should one match be all- square after eighteen holes, this will be deemed a half, and the school that has won the other match will be the winners.
-Only if both matches finish all-square after 18 holes will a pair from each school go down the eighteenth and onwards until a result is reached.
+Only if both matches finish all-square after 18 holes will a pair from each school go down the nineteenth and onwards until a result is reached.
 In any play of extra holes, both schools must be ready to start within 5 mins of the need to play the extra holes becoming clear.
 Once the play of extra holes has started, it must be completed without undue delay.
 Penalty for breach of rule : Disqualification.

 The Bunny Millard Salver: schools may provide one or two pairs for a scratch Stableford round, with the four best scores qualifying for the semi-finals.
 Schools that enter two pairs will only be allowed one place (the pair with the best score) in the semi-finals even if both pairs come in the best four pairs.
 The semi-finals and final will be scratch foursomes match-play over 18 holes to a finish.